OCA/connector-jira/connector_jira/README.rst

 Create and export a project
 """""""""""""""""""""""""""

-Projects are created in Odoo and exported to Jira.
-You can then create a project, set a Jira key.
+Projects can be created in Odoo and exported to Jira.
+You can then create a project, and use the action "Link with JIRA" and use the "Export to JIRA" action.
-Then, open the Connectors tab, add a new link.
-You can chose the Jira to export to, and the type of project.
-You have to select the synchronized issue types, but the field is not editable until the record is saved.
-You need to save and edit it again to be able to select them.

-TODO: add a quick button to push to JIRA via default backend.
+When you choose to export a project to JIRA, if you change the name or the key of the project, the new values will be pushed to JIRA.

+Link a project with JIRA
+""""""""""""""""""""""""

+If you already have a project on JIRA or prefer to create it first on JIRA, you can link an Odoo project.
+Use the "Link with JIRA" action on the project and select the "Link with JIRA" action.

+This action establish the link, then changes of the name or the key on either side are not pushed.

+Issue Types on Projects
+"""""""""""""""""""""""

+When you link a project, you have to select which issue types are synchronized.
+Only tasks of the selected types will be created in Odoo.

+If a JIRA worklog is added to a type of issue that is not synchronized, will attach to the closest task following these rules:

+* if a subtask, find the parent task
+* if no parent task, find the epic task (only if it is on the same project)
+* if no epic, attach to the project without being linked to a task

+Change synchronization configuration on a project
+"""""""""""""""""""""""""""""""""""""""""""""""""

+If you want to change the configuration of a project, such as which issue types are synchronized, you can open the "Connector" tab in the project settings and edit the "binding" with the backend.

 Synchronize tasks and worklogs
 """"""""""""""""""""""""""""""